CJJA Committees

 Behavioral Health Committee Chair

-Executive Director, Illinois Department of Juvenile Justice
+Director, Idaho Department of Juvenile Corrections

 Best Practices Committee